Frequently Asked Questions

 Students are welcome to decorate their caps to celebrate their achievements and highlight their individuality.
 Decorated caps must align with the Student Conduct and Community Standards and should reflect the professionalism and significance of the occasion.
 Any caps deemed to be inappropriate will not be permitted to be worn.

-Yes, students are permitted to wear Western-style hats designed by the Stetson hat company instead of a regalia cap.
+Yes, students are permitted to wear Western-style hats manufactured by the Stetson hat company instead of a regalia cap.
+Hats are available for purchase online and in-store at the DeLand Campus Bookstore.

-Regalia must be worn as intended with gowns fully zipped throughout the procession, ceremony and recession.
-In addition to regalia, comfortable attire and sensible shoes are recommended, as graduates will be walking on pavement, stage decking and grass.
+Regalia must be worn as intended, with gowns fully zipped throughout the procession, ceremony and recession.
+In addition to regalia, comfortable attire and sensible shoes are recommended, as graduates will be walking from the check-in area to the Edmunds center and across various surfaces such as pavement and stage decking.

-Graduates are asked to arrive in regalia at the Sanborn Activity Center located at 815 S. Alabama Avenue one hour and 15 minutes prior to their ceremony.
-From there, students will be walking to Spec Martin Stadium in the processional to begin the ceremony.
+Graduates are asked to arrive in regalia with limited personal items to the Hollis Center, Rinker Field House one hour prior to their ceremony.
+From there, graduates will walk to the Edmunds Center in the procession to begin the ceremony.

-Students are encouraged to limit the number of items they bring as students must take any items brought to the Sanborn Center with them to Spec Martin Stadium.
-Personal items are NOT permitted to be left in the Sanborn Center during the ceremonies.
+Students are encouraged to limit the number of items they bring as students must take any items brought to check-in with them to the Edmunds Center.
+Personal items are NOT permitted to be left in the Rinker Fieldhouse during the ceremonies.

-The following items are not permitted in Spec Martin Stadium:
+The following items are not permitted in the Edmunds Center:

 • Food and beverages